About the Organization

 We offer a broad range of learning opportunities for folks of all ages, including:

-Instrumental Instruction: Individual, Group, Adult Band, Youth Ensemble
+Instrumental Instruction: Individual, Group, Adult Band, and Youth Ensemble.

 Pan Camp: A week-long summer camp for youth ages 8-14.
 During the week children are introduced to the steelpan, taught steelpan technique, the history and culture of the instrument and performance skills.
 At the end of the week, the camp puts on a performance for family and friends!

-Pan Builders Education: An in-depth course on building and tuning the steelpan that will help to develop a newly skilled workforce of builders and tuners.
+Pan Builders Education: An in-depth course on building and tuning the steelpan that will help to develop a newly skilled generation of builders and tuners.